Mateusdalbone/udacity-google-deep-learning-tensorflow/README.md

 # Google's Deep Learning Course on Udacity

-This repo is my practices for [Google's deep learning course on Udacity](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/udacity).
+[Google's deep learning course on Udacity](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/udacity), which was taught by [Vincent Vanhoucke](http://research.google.com/pubs/VincentVanhoucke.html), Principal Scientist at Google, is really great!
+This repo is used for collecting my solutions to the corresponding assignments and quizzes.